-Carrying out a PhD in Cancer Epidemiology at Birmingham was rewarding as there are strong existing links with cancer charities and other universities with cancer epidemiology research teams."
+Carrying out a PhD in Cancer Epidemiology at Birmingham was rewarding for Aliki as there are strong existing links with cancer charities and other universities with cancer epidemiology research teams.

 How has your career developed since graduating from the University of Birmingham?